English language requirements 2021/22: taught courses

 - You've completed a degree either in the UK, Ireland or in a country listed above.
-The degree must have been completed within two years of the course start date here at York
+The degree must have been completed within two and a half years of the course start date here at York

-- You've completed a degree within two years of your start date which has been taught in English.
+- You've completed a degree within two and a half years of your start date which has been taught in English.
 You will need to provide official confirmation from the institution where you completed your degree that the medium of instruction was in English.

 For more information see UKVI Tier 4 Guidance from October 2019 (PDF).